kliwongan/mykv/README.md

 ### Future additions

-Due to the consumption of time, I didn't implement features such as:
+Due to the consumption of time, I chose not to implement features such as:

 - Leadership transfer
 - Membership/network configuration changes